Thohsaphol Sitiwatjana

-Thohsaphol Sitiwatjana (ทศพร สิทธิวัจน์; born May 4, 1953) is a Thai martial artist and Muay Thai instructor.
+Thohsaphon Sitiwatjana (ทศพร สิทธิวัจน์; born May 4, 1953) is a Thai martial artist and Muay Thai instructor.
 He is known as Master Toddy because, when he moved to the UK, many people were unable to pronounce his name correctly.
-Thohsaphol has been a Muay Thai instructor since the age of 16 and has trained over 40 world champions over 5 decades.
+Thohsaphon has been a Muay Thai instructor since the age of 16 and has trained over 40 world champions over 5 decades.
 He has also featured in several movies and produced his own television shows.

 Biography and career

-Thosaphol Sitiwatjana was born the son of Sophorn Sitiwatjana a police chief, and Sudsac Sitiwatjana.
-From the age of 5 years old, Thosaphol had been fascinated by martial arts including Taekwondo and Muay Thai.
+Thohsaphon Sitiwatjana was born the son of Sophorn Sitiwatjana a police chief, and Sudsac Sitiwatjana.
+From the age of 5 years old, Thohsaphon had been fascinated by martial arts including Taekwondo and Muay Thai.
 By the age of 13 he had acquired a black belt in taekwondo.
 Thohsaphon trained in Muay Thai under Seri Ramaruud, Sanong Rakwanid and Pansak Ratanaprasit.
 At 16 years of age, he was given his first chance to teach Muay Thai after his teacher fell ill and, within just a few years, he became head coach at his school.
 Thohsaphon started to adapt his training style including various capabilities of strength and style.
 He would train his own agility, skill and strength by wrestling crocodiles at the Samut Prakarn crocodile farm which was previously owned by his parents.

-Muay Thai is seen by many in Thailand as being a poor man's sport and Thosaphol's parents were therefore opposed to him taking part in fights.
-Thosaphol would often sneak out and take part in bareknuckle fights on the streets of Bangkok as well as temple fights when they were offered to him.
+Muay Thai is seen by many in Thailand as being a poor man's sport and Thohsaphon's parents were therefore opposed to him taking part in fights.
+Thohsaphon would often sneak out and take part in bareknuckle fights on the streets of Bangkok as well as temple fights when they were offered to him.

-After graduating from college, Thosaphol decided to audition for a role in the James Bond film The Man with the Golden Gun.
+After graduating from college, Thohsaphon decided to audition for a role in the James Bond film The Man with the Golden Gun.
 In order to get the part, he fought four of six students from Bruce Lee's school of Jeet Kune Do.
-After he beat four of the students, the remaining two withdrew and thus Thosaphol had gotten the part.
+After he beat four of the students, the remaining two withdrew and thus Thohsaphon had gotten the part.
 He also gave special training to Roger Moore for his part in the film.